lhamini/SI507_FinalProject/README.md

 # World of Airplane Crashes

 You can find all informatin about major airplane crashes that has happend so far.
-(This project is the final project for the course SI-507 Python Programming)

 ## Description
+You can search through 5000 airplane crash documents and find the most related crashes to your search query.

-You can explore airplane crashes in each year, find out where and why they happend, and many more information.
+Moreover, You can explore airplane crashes in each year, find out where and why they happend, and many more information.

 To start, you can choose a year, decide the sorting order (Fatalities/Date/Country), and the representatin you want to see (table/map).

 After submiting the request, you will see a new page showing the following results: